ryanberckmans/already-seen/README.md

 ## How does it know when you've seen a link?

-`already-seen` hides all links on the previous page after you click _"next page"_.
+`already-seen` permanently hides all links on the previous page after you click _"next page"_.

-You can also click _"Hide all links on this page"_ at the bottom of each page instead of clicking _"next page"_.
+You can also click _"I've seen all the links on this page"_ at the bottom of each page instead of clicking _"next page"_.

 ## Developers